Respect/Assertion/README.md

 - Allow to make assertions with `nullOr` prefix
 - Allow to make assertions with `any` prefix
-- Allow to make assertions with `key` prefix
 - Allow to make assertions with `attribute` prefix

 [beberlei/assert]: https://github.com/beberlei/assert